Kuro Tarangire: Our full report

 - Laundry is included, hand-washed and line dried.
 The camp does not wash ladies' underwear but there is washing powder provided in the rooms for personal hand washing.

-- A lockable pouch is provided in each room for valuables; guests can choose to take this with them in the vehicles or have it put in the main camp safe.
+- A lockable pouch is provided in each room for valuables and guests can choose to take this with them in the vehicles or have it put in the main camp safe.
 There is no currency exchange available.

 - Accepted payment on location

-- Payment is accepted in cash, or with Visa and Mastercard with a 3% surcharge.
+- Payment for any extras is accepted in cash, or with Visa and Mastercard with a 3% surcharge.

 Other lodges in Tarangire National Park